-- Uses measured data (nitrate total and dissolved) from groundwater monitoring wells from DEP's Water Information Network (WIN) and the WMDs. - A visual analysis was performed using the annual median as boxplots. - Wells that were sampled regularly through the period of record were considered "fixed".
-Wells with inconsistent sampling (i.e. less than four samples over the period of record) were considered "sporadic". - Data from the fixed wells were preferred for analyses because comparisons between time periods represent changes in the same set of wells. - To create the box plots, the period of record was divided into early (2017-2020) and late (2021-2024) subperiods. - Future considerations: - Stratifying data by land use, distance to spring vent, other factors. - Trends analysis for multiple 5-year periods to see changes over time. - Well specific trends analysis.
+- Looked at measured data (nitrate total and dissolved) from groundwater monitoring wells from DEP's Water Information Network (WIN) and the WMD's to do a visual analysis using the annual median as boxplots. - Wells that were sampled regularly through the period of record were considered "fixed".
+Wells with inconsistent sampling (i.e. less than four samples over the period of record) were considered "sporadic". - Data from the fixed wells are preferred for analyses because comparisons between time periods represent changes in the same set of wells.
+If there was insufficient data from fixed wells, sporadic well data was also considered. - There is insufficient data to perform an analysis of groundwater within these BMAP areas. - DEP is working to develop a groundwater monitoring network within these basins so that future changes in groundwater nutrient concentrations can be evaluated. - Future considerations: - Stratifying data by land use, distance to spring vent, other factors. - Trends analysis to see changes over time.